boss-tweed/Portfolio-Projects/README.md

 #### Snippet 1: JavaScript Code for intro story into project

-- This code is of JavaScript designed to dynamically update a displayed count of names (specifically, the number of <p> elements) inside a container on a webpage.
+- This code is of JavaScript designed to dynamically update a displayed count of names (specifically, the number of parapragh tags) inside a container on a webpage.
 - It is particularly on what appears to be a "sign-in" or "home" page.
 - It ensures the count is updated at the appropriate time during page loading.